 What can today’s mental-health professionals make of such incidents?
 Not much.
 Therapists aren’t typically taught to recognise benign spiritual experiences, nor trained to deal with patients who have them.
 By definition, mental illness means a diminution of functioning, not an expansion.
 A helpful illness cannot be considered an illness at all.
 While a handful of maverick therapists – C G Jung, R D Laing, Stanislav Grof, and a few others – have tried to make room for spiritual experiences in the mental-health field, their success has been limited.

 To find out how to help patients confronted with the divine, we have to turn to spiritual teachings, such as the meditation literature.
 Visions are not uncommon for meditators, and guidelines from several traditions offer practical advice to those who experience them.
 The general rule is: stay grounded.
 Keep breathing, observe the experience, don’t take it literally, and don’t get too attached to it.
 For the fire often fizzles out: by 1976, Dick felt that ‘the divine spirit’ had left him.
 Devastated by the divine’s apparent withdrawal from his life, Dick overdosed on his blood pressure medication and slit his wrists.
 To make sure he would die, he then took a seat in his car with the garage door closed and the engine running.
 Luckily, he vomited his medication, the blood from his wrists coagulated, and the car engine stalled.
 He lived long enough to see one of his stories being made into the feature film Blade Runner (1982).
-But what he really wanted was to feel the divine fire again.Make a donation
+But what he really wanted was to feel the divine fire again.Support Aeon: make a one-off donation